Taking the Magic and Mystery Out of Grading

 If your child meets your high expectations, especially if you use mastery before moving on, it’s okay to give the child an A and say that they met your expectations one hundred percent.
 It’s also okay to say that they did not meet your high school expectations.
 A grade of B or less is completely fine.

-When you assign grades, be careful not to handicap your student.
+, be careful not to handicap your student.
 In both public and private school, students are graded on more than merely test scores.
 They’re also graded on whether they participate in the discussion, show up to class, and do their homework.
 In addition, teachers often give extra credit, drop low grades, and in other ways give students additional opportunities to make up work.
 If you only base your homeschool grades on test scores, you are handicapping your student in comparison with their schooled peers, which will put them at a disadvantage when colleges evaluate them.

 If you’re having trouble assigning grades, take a step back and evaluate.
 Are you being honest and true with your grades?
 Are you considering factors besides or in addition to tests and quizzes?
 My own sons laughed at my “mommy grades" but when they went on to college, they realized that I graded fairly, even hard in comparison to some of their college professors.
 Record what you know to be true about your student’s work, and let colleges take it from there.